the-ethan-hunt/first-timers-guide/CONTRIBUTING.md

 The `CONTRIBUTING.md` file helps you out.

 Big projects have a big set of rules & regulations over how to contribute.
-But, since this project is for a first-timer, we will have as less rules as possible. :pizza:
+But, since this project is for a first-timer, we will have as few rules as possible. :pizza:

 - Write your guide only in Markdown format.
 - Place your guide in an appropriate folder.
 Generally, the name of the folder can be taken from the label tag of the respective